UPPMAX/HPC-python/docs/ml.rst

    .. tab:: UPPMAX

-      UPPMAX has scikit-learn in the python_ML module, so let's just load that one
+      UPPMAX has scikit-learn in the scikit-learn/0.22.1 module.
+We also need the python_ML module for Tensorflow, so let's just load those

-        - Load modules: ``module load python_ML_packages``
+        - Load modules: ``module load python_ML_packages scikit-learn/0.22.1``
            - On Rackham this will load CPU version, whereas if on a GPU node the GPU version will be loaded